alwaysyash03/alwaysyash03/README.md

 🌱 I’m currently learning *German* and exploring new technologies to broaden my skills in the ever-evolving tech landscape.
 I also dream of interning at *BMW in Germany* and continuing my journey in leadership development and technology.

-⚡️ When I'm not coding, you'll find me reading, learning about ongoing innovations in tech, or hitting the gym.
+⚡️ When I'm not coding, you'll find me reading, learning about ongoing innovations in tech.

 Feel free to reach out to collaborate on exciting projects or just have a chat!